dojo/dojo.io/site/source/tutorials/007_theming/index.md

 The current CSS in the example app provides the structural styles, we will now review how to create and manage themes.

-In order to theme our widgets, we must ensure that they each apply the `ThemedMixin` and change the class name of the widget's top level node to `root`.
-The `ThemedMixin` provides a `this.theme` function that will returns the correct class for the `theme` provided to the widget.
-The top level class name is changed to `root` in order to provide a predictable way to target the outer-node of a widget, this is a pattern used through out widgets provided by `@dojo/widgets`.
+In order to theme our widgets, we must ensure that they each apply the `ThemedMixin` and change the class name of the widget's top-level node to `root`.
+The `ThemedMixin` provides a `this.theme` function that returns (or that will return) the correct class for the `theme` provided to the widget.
+The top-level class name is changed to `root` in order to provide a predictable way to target the outer-node of a widget, this is a pattern used throughout widgets provided by `@dojo/widgets`.

 {% instruction 'Replace the contents of `Banner.ts` with the following' %}